Holistic Visual-Textual Sentiment Analysis with Prior Models

 \subsection{Model Training}

 In model training, the CLIP and visual expert branches are fixed.
-Our training procedure consists of two steps. \textbf{Single-Modal Training.} We first train the visual-textual branch with either texts or images in visual-textual sentiment datasets to let the visual and textual encoders learn enough knowledge for sentiment analysis from single-modal data.
-For the visual encoder, we train the Swin Transformer with only images in datasets for $20$ epochs with a learning rate $1\mathrm{e}{-4}$ and batch size $32$.
-For the textual encoder, BERTweet is trained using only texts for $20$ epochs with a learning rate of $5\mathrm{e}{-5}$ and batch size of $64$. \textbf{Multi-Modal Training.} We then train the whole model with both images and texts in datasets.
-We first initialize the visual-textual branch (i.e., Swin Transformer and BERTweet) with the best parameter on the validation set in single-modal training.
-Then we train the visual-textual branch and the final multimodal feature fusion module (BERT or MLP) together in an end-to-end manner.
-We use the AdamW optimizer~\cite{loshchilov2017decoupled} with learning rate $5\mathrm{e}{-6}$ on the two MVSA datasets and $1\mathrm{e}{-5}$ on TumEmo dataset.
-The batch size is set to $16$ for all datasets.
-The dropout rate is set to $0.5$ to prevent over-fitting.
-The training procedure stops when it reaches a maximum of 30 epochs, or the losses on the validation set no longer decrease over 3 epochs.
-Since all three datasets are imbalanced, we save the model parameters when the model reaches the highest F1 score on the validation set and use them for testing.
+As shown in Fig.~\ref{fig:framework}, our training procedure consists of two steps.

+\nb{Unimodal Training.} We first train the visual-textual branch separately with either text or images in the datasets.
+This procedure enables the encoders to learn enough knowledge for sentiment analysis from unimodal data.
+For the visual encoder (Swin Transformer), we train exclusively with images for $15$ epochs, with a learning rate of $5\mathrm{e}{-5}$ for MVSA and $1\mathrm{e}{-4}$ for TumEmo, and batch sizes of $16$ for MVSA and $32$ for TumEmo.
+For the textual encoder (BERTweet), we train with only text for $20$ epochs, setting the learning rate to $8\mathrm{e}{-6}$ for MVSA and $5\mathrm{e}{-5}$ for TumEmo, and batch sizes of $16$ for MVSA and $64$ for TumEmo.

+\nb{Multimodal Training.} After unimodal training, we train the entire model with both images and text.
+Note the dataset splits remain the same in the two stages.
+We initialize the visual-textual branch with the best-performing parameters (those with the lowest loss on the validation set) in unimodal training.
+Next, we train the visual-textual branch and the final multimodal feature fusion module together end-to-end.
+We use the AdamW optimizer with learning rates of $5\mathrm{e}{-6}$ for MVSA and $1\mathrm{e}{-5}$ for TumEmo, a batch size of $16$ for all datasets, and a dropout rate of $0.5$ to mitigate over-fitting.
+The training lasts $30$ epochs, and the parameters that yield the highest accuracy on the validation set are then used for testing.